Junks5020/deepe-docs/docs/developer/install.md

 ---
 ## 4. Configuring Optional Environment Parameters

-> When using the built-in database service in Docker Compose, if custom port configuration is required, you need to prepare the **custom.conf** file in the **{deepextension}** directory in advance.
+> When using the built-in database service in Docker Compose, if custom port configuration is required, you need to prepare the **custom.conf** file in the **{deepextension_base_dir}** directory in advance.
 If you have already created the **custom.conf** file during `Step 2: Database Preparation (Optional)`, you can directly reuse the existing file without creating a new one.

 ### Web Service Port Configuration
 - Default Port: **88**